Demonology: Christianity

 Christian demonology is the study of demons from a Christian point of view.
 It is primarily based on the Bible (Old Testament and New Testament), the exegesis of scriptures, the writings of early Christian philosophers and hermits, tradition, and legends incorporated from other beliefs.

 Some scholars suggest that the origins of early Greek Old Testament demonology can be traced to two distinctive and often competing mythologies of evil— Adamic and Enochic.
 The first tradition — the Adamic tradition — ties demons to the fall of man caused by the serpent who beguiled Adam and Eve in the Garden of Eden.
 Thus, the Adamic story traces the source of evil to Satan's transgression and the fall of man, a trend reflected in the Books of Adam and Eve which explains the reason for Satan's demotion by his refusal to worship and submit to God.

 The other tradition — the early Enochic tradition — ties demons to the fall of angels in the antediluvian period.
 This tradition bases its understanding of the origin of demons on the story of the fallen Watchers led by Azazel.
 Scholars believe these two enigmatic figures—Azazel and Satan—exercised formative influence on early Jewish demonology.
-While in the beginning of their conceptual journeys Azazel and Satan are posited as representatives of two distinctive and often rival trends tied to the distinctive etiologies of corruption, in later Jewish and Christian demonological lore both antagonists are able to enter each other's respective stories in new conceptual capacities.
+While in the beginning of their conceptual journeys, Azazel and Satan are posited as representatives of two distinctive and often rival trends tied to the distinctive etiologies of corruption, in later Jewish and Christian demonological lore, both antagonists can enter each other's respective stories in new conceptual capacities.
 In these later traditions Satanael is often depicted as the leader of the fallen angels while his conceptual rival Azazel is portrayed as a seducer of Adam and Eve.
 While historical Judaism never recognized any set of doctrines about demons, scholars believe its post-exilic concepts of eschatology, angelology, and demonology were influenced by Zoroastrianism.
 Some, however, believe these concepts were received as part of the Kabbalistic tradition.
 While many people believe today Lucifer and Satan are different names for the same being, not all scholars subscribe to this view.